sannihithatummala23/RomanNumeralConverter/README.md

 ##### Process:

-This process presumes that your system has the following software's pre-installed: docker, kubernetes.
+This process presumes that your system has the following software's pre-installed: git, docker, kubernetes.

 >1.
-Create a Docker image using the Dockerfile available in the GitHub Project executing the command:
+Create a Docker image using the Dockerfile available in the GitHub Project(https://github.com/sannihithatummala23/DevOps) by executing the command:
 $docker build --build-arg url=https://github.com/sannihithatummala23/RomanNumeralConverter.git\
   --build-arg project=RomanNumeralConverter\
   -t sannihithatummala/a-project - < Dockerfile